TowhidKashem/image-dataset-prepper/README.md

 - etc...
 ```

-If your folder structure differs you'll need to modify the scripts to suit your needs.
+If your folder structure differs you'll need to modify the scripts accordingly.

+Python dependencies (install with `pip` or `anaconda` if you get errors running the notebook):

+- difPy
+- ...